TechMap-io/dev.scraper.techmap.io/README.md

 etc. by iterating over categories (or industries, jobnames, etc.), then drilling down the pagination and finally extracting information from the job ad page.

-Your task is to create a new Scraper in Groovy/Java similar to the included class `StepstoneScraper.groovy` (in the directory `./src/main/io/techmap/scrape/scraper/webscraper`).
+Your task is to create a new Scraper in Groovy/Java similar to the included class `StepstoneJobsScraper.groovy` (in the directory `./src/main/io/techmap/scrape/scraper/webscraper/jobscraper`).
 You mainly need to adapt the CSS selectors to for the targeted Website (as described in your Task).Try to scrape as many information as possible from the page by checking the fields of the data classes `Job.groovy`, `Location.groovy`, and `Company.groovy` (as well as the shared classes in `./src/main/io/techmap/scrape/data/shared`).

 To get accustomed to the system, test if the system works on your computer by executing the steps in "Executing the System" (see below).
-The system should run out-of-the-box and scrape 2 pages from the Stepstone website.
+The system should run out-of-the-box and scrape 5 pages from the Stepstone website.

 ## General Process:
-1. Copy the class `StepstoneScraper.groovy` and rename appropriately (NOTE: the class must end with `Scraper.groovy` - see `Main.scrapeSource()` that uses a classloader)
+1. Copy the class `StepstoneJobsScraper.groovy` and rename appropriately (NOTE: for job scraper the class must end with `JobsScraper.groovy` while company scraper must end with `CompaniesScraper.groovy` - see `Main.scrapeSource()` that uses a classloader)
 2. Go to the website to scrape and find a list of categories, industries, sectors or jobnames the website uses to group their job ads (favor industries before categories before jobnames)
 3. Adapt method `scrape()` in your Class to select the groups (i.e., categories, industries or jobnames)